albs22/NetworkLightControlTestServer/README.md

 Test server for NetworkLightControl client

-This application recieves UDP packets from the NetworkLightControl application.
+This application receives UDP packets from the NetworkLightControl application.